vaultage-pm/vaultage/packages/chrome-ext/README.md

 Vaultage chrome extension
 =========================

-This package contains a chrome extension for the Vaultage password manager.
+A chrome extension for the Vaultage password manager.

 ## Development